Mik1ll/LuaRenamer/README.md

 end
 ```

-#### I want my anime to be grouped according to Shoko
+### How do I group my anime according to Shoko?

 Adding Shoko group name to subfolder path when there are multiple series in group.
-Warning: adding new series to a group with one entry will not move the old series into a subfolder, so you should probably use this when batch renaming/moving existing series

 ```lua
 if #groups == 1 and #groups[1].animes > 1 then